Millions of Single Seniors Face Unfair Tax Burdens

 - 39% of Canadian seniors are single

-- Single seniors are 4× more likely to live in poverty than couples
+- Single seniors are four times more likely to live in poverty than couples

 - Women often live longer than men, increasing financial strain over time